alanreid/sensitive/README.md

 ### Using & Customizing
 Sensitive comes with a built-in demo (the app that runs by default), but you can override this app and create your own.

 You can also add your own business logic and completely change the app to your needs.
 Take a look at `./node_modules/sensitive/public/js/application.js` for an example and add one to your public folder to override it (`public/js/application.js`).
+You can do exactly the same with the templates (overriding files from `public/sensitive/templates`).

 ### Client-side Events
 * `onAuthInit(function())`: Only called on the mobile phone, as soon as all sensors are loaded.